 At Matthew 25:31-33, it is recorded that Jesus said:

-‘When the Son of Man arrives in his glory along with all of the messengers, he’ll sit down on his glorious throne and all nations will be led before him.
+‘When the Son of Man arrives in his glory along with all of the messengers,

 Then he’ll separate the people as a shepherd separates the sheep from the goats.